Davejurgens/marvel-rivals-repo/docs/apis/post-strategist.md

 A JSON object containing the properties of the superhero to be added.

 ### cURL example
-How to create a new superhero named Cloak and Dagger".
+How to create a new superhero named `Cloak and Dagger`.

 ```
 curl -X POST \